neu-ece-esl/ai-prog-workshop/README.md

 ### 3. Hands-on Activity

+Form groups 2 based on interest in AI assistance levels:
-Choose an AI assistance level—preferably one that challenges you beyond your current experience.
+  - Preferably select a level challenging you beyond your current experience
+  - Your team will be assigned a breakout room

 Then:

 - **Explore your chosen technology level.**
 - **Design a classroom activity** that meaningfully integrates AI at this level.
+Drive your design by considering (time permitting):
+  - Expected outcomes/skills
+  - Expressiveness and Scalability of Assessment
+  - Minimize anticipated challenges
-- **Leverage an AI assistant** to help build or test your activity design.
+- **Leverage AI assistants** to build your activity.
-- **Collaborate in small groups** to refine your ideas, with support available as needed.
 - **Prepare to share** your activity and insights with the larger group.

+- Time: 15 minutes
+- Starting point: [GitHub repository](https://github.com/neu-ece-esl/ai-prog-workshop) with example notebooks and templates.

 ---